 Apart from mental exhaustion, this essential oil is commonly used for stimulating mental activity and increasing blood flow to the brain.
 It is not uncommon for eucalyptus essential oil to be then employed in classrooms as a form of aromatherapy.

-How to Make Eucalyptus Oil
+How to Make an Eucalyptus Oil Infusion

 Eucalyptus oil is extracted from fresh or partially dried leaves and young twigs, and undergoes steam distillation.
-You can make oil from eucalyptus leaves on your own, saving you money and allowing you a fresh supply of the oil.
+You can make an oil infusion from eucalyptus leaves on your own, saving you money and allowing you a fresh supply of the oil.
 Here are steps how:11